official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 was that:

-“… the issue was very simple … the need to make absolutely clear that from now on you did not defy the international community on WMD.”
-291
+“… the issue was very simple … the need to make absolutely clear that from now on you did not defy the international community on WMD.” [^291]

-726. Mr Blair added that when a regime was brutal and oppressive it was a bigger threat when it possessed WMD than “otherwise benign” regimes.292
+726. Mr Blair added that when a regime was brutal and oppressive it was a bigger threat when it possessed WMD than “otherwise benign” regimes.[^292]

-288 Public hearing, 29 January 2010, pages 48-49.
+[^288]: Public hearing, 29 January 2010, pages 48-49.
-289 Public hearing, 29 January 2010, page 50.
+[^289]: Public hearing, 29 January 2010, page 50.
-290 Public hearing, 29 January 2010, page 50.
+[^290]: Public hearing, 29 January 2010, page 50.
-291 Public hearing, 29 January 2010, pages 27-28.
+[^291]: Public hearing, 29 January 2010, pages 27-28.
-292 Public hearing, 29 January 2010, page 29.
+[^292]: Public hearing, 29 January 2010, page 29.

 520

-The Report of the Iraq Inquiry727.
-Mr Blair said that Iraq posed a “conjoined” threat, “it was an appalling regime and we couldn’t run the risk of such a regime being allowed to develop WMD”.293
+727. Mr Blair said that Iraq posed a “conjoined” threat, “it was an appalling regime and we couldn’t run the risk of such a regime being allowed to develop WMD”.[^293]

 728. Mr Blair told the Inquiry that the American position, after the passage of the Iraq Liberation Act in 1998, was “for regime change” because it did not “trust he [Saddam Hussein] is ever going to give up his WMD ambitions”.
 The UK position was: “We have to deal with WMD ambitions.
 If that means regime change, so be it.”
-Mr Blair’s view was that they were “different ways of expressing the same proposition”.294
+Mr Blair’s view was that they were “different ways of expressing the same proposition”.[^294]

 729. In his memoir, Mr Blair wrote that “planning was inevitable and right, not because war was inevitable but because it was an option and … had to be planned for”.
-The meeting in Crawford was “the first time we got to grips with it [Iraq] properly”.295
+The meeting in Crawford was “the first time we got to grips with it [Iraq] properly”.[^295]

 730. Mr Blair continued: